 Eating great seafood by the sparkling blue Mediterranean – preferably with a chilled white wine or an ice-cold beer – just has to be one of the finer things in life.

-But there’s a huge amount of choice on offer; here’s how to find your way round a Spanish seafood (mariscos) menu, with English translations.
+But there’s a huge amount of choice on offer; here’s how to find your way round a Spanish seafood (mariscos) menu, complete with English translations.

 The * symbol signifies seafood landed in our town, Villajoyosa on the Costa Blanca.